ansuz/dnssb/docs/WHY.md

 By subscribing to a number of feeds, a single server can aggregate a variety of trusted peers' decisions into a single point of authority.
 This registry can be easily replicated by any peer subscribing to that feed, but can be overridden using other records if desired.

+### Anonymous surfing

+Having all your DNS records locally means that no-one can see your DNS request to infer browsing habits.
+Even when using dnssec the owner of the DNS server can still see the records you are requesting.
+Metadata is often as important or more important than the actual content.